mysore palace

 Mysore Palace — History and Other Information

-WARNING: Under this section, I will be giving Wikipedia style information.
+WARNING: Under this section, I will be giving Wikipedia-style information.
 Skip the next 500 words if Wikipedia bores you.

 Also known as the Amba Vilas Palace and located at less than 150 km from the city of Bangalore, Mysore Palace is one of the most prominent palaces that is visited in India.
-This tourist destination attracts millions of visitors over the year and comes to light during the Dussehra festival in the month of October.
-As per figures given on Wikipedia, over 6 million people visit this place every year — making it one of the most popular travel destinations in India after Taj Mahal.
+This tourist destination attracts millions of visitors over the year and comes to light during the Dussehra festival in October.
+As per figures given on Wikipedia, over 6 million people visit this place every year — making it one of the most popular travel destinations in India after the Taj Mahal.

 Wadiyar dynasty

-As soon as you enter the palace, the first notable thing is the entrance gate and the arch of Mysore Palace holding the emblem with Wadiyar dynasty’s motto written in Sanskrit “न बिभॆति कदाचन” (that translates to never terrified).
+As soon as you enter the palace, the first notable thing is the entrance gate and the arch of Mysore Palace holding the emblem with the Wadiyar dynasty’s motto written in Sanskrit “न बिभॆति कदाचन” (that translates to never terrified).

 mysore palace bangalore